senriques/Blockchain-4010-Fall-2018/Assignments/A-02/Mining.md

 What is Mining?
 =============================================================

+In this assignment you will implement proof-of-work mining.
+Before we get to the details on mining let's start at the beginning of our blockchain.

-At the root of our blockchain is a special block called a "genesis" block.
-Basically the "genesis" block is the beginning block in our block chain.
+At the root of our blockchain is a special block called the "genesis" block.
+Basically the "genesis" block is the beginning block in our blockchain.
 It is special because it will not point back to any previous block.

-The code that you are given can write out the genesis block.
-And an index to where to find it.
+The code that you are given can write out the genesis block, and an index to where to find it.
 In most blockchains like Bitcoin  some sort of a database is used for storing the blocks.

 We are not going to do that.
 We are going to store all of them in files in the file system.
 This is so you can see the